Seafood-Globalization-Lab/artis-hpc/README.md

 **Required ARTIS Model Version:** [`Seafood-Globalization-Lab/artis-model@v1.1.0`](https://github.com/Seafood-Globalization-Lab/artis-model/releases/tag/v1.1.0)

+> [!IMPORTANT]
-Ensure your local `artis-model` repo is up to date with the remote repo and on the appropriate branch that you want to run the model from.
-Following the ARTIS software development workflow, this is likely `artis-model/development`.
+> - Ensure your local `artis-model` repo is up to date with the remote repo and on the appropriate branch that you want to run the model from.
+Following the ARTIS software development workflow, this is likely `artis-model@develop`.
+> - Tag exact commit SHA of `artis-model` repo and branch with a name like `run/ARTIS_2.0_FAO_2025_09_11` for reproducibility and traceability.
+This can be after running the model on AWS incase small changes are needed to the AWS embeded code in the model.

 ## Prerequisites